w3ctag/accessibility-questionnaire/accessibility-questionnaire.md

+# W3C TAG Accessibility Questionnaire

+This document is intended to ne used in the context of the [TAG Review](https://tag.w3.org/workmode/) process.

 This checklist is a quick mechanism to assess whether or not your proposed design should go through a detailed accessibility review.
 If you answer YES to any of the questions below, you should seek advice from relevant domain experts.

 Note that this checklist doesn’t constitute an accessibility self-review, only a way to determine whether a more thorough review might be required.